hyprwm/Hyprland/README.md

 # Major to-dos
  - Damage tracking
- - Animations (better)
+ - Animations (some new, like workspace)
- - Fix GDK popups on multimon
  - Fix electron rendering issues
  - Optimization
- - Fix weird scroll on XWayland
+ - Fix weird scroll on XWayland (if possible)
  - Become sane
  - STABILITY
  - More config options for tweakers